 I discovered that a gentle practice of compassionate, embodied healing yielded better and more lasting results for clients with persistent pain and anxiety than either solely cognitive or solely hands-on approaches.
 I began to seek out experienced, science-based mentors in pain, anxiety and trauma relief, and to read as much contemporary research as I could digest.
 The findings of neuroscience resonated with me more strongly than either the psychological therapy I had experienced, or any of the previous bodywork models I had learned.
 For the first time in my life I began to feel truly excited, hopeful and well.

 Discovering IFS was even more transformational.
 I had never before come across such a safe, non-pathologising and empowering approach that has the capacity to help us heal and recover from even the most devastating of experiences.
-I began to offer a wider range of healing approaches to my clients, and I found that many people experienced the same positive changes that I had.
+I began to offer IFS-informed treatments, and witnessed many clients experiencing the same richness, depth and positive changes that I had.
 This work remains deeply nourishing and supportive to me; it is a daily practice and something I aim to offer to clients with integrity, sincerity, and a warm-hearted wish that you too may be well.

 For more information or to book a treatment, do email me: finleyinhastings[at]gmail.com.
 All sessions/treatments are £60 per hour.